(Page updated on October 8, 2021.)

 To find the latest information on COVID-19 from the Alabama Department of Public Health, visit www.alabamapublichealth.gov/covid19.

-ADPH has launched an online portal for individuals to check their eligibility for vaccination and make appointments for COVID-19 vaccinations at county health departments.
+ADPH provides an online portal for individuals to check their eligibility for vaccination and make appointments for COVID-19 vaccinations at county health departments.
 The portal can be accessed at https://www.alcovidvaccine.gov/.

 Other ADPH Vaccine resources: